Set Up Backups & Monitoring

 Restore a single managed service

-bunx @temps-sdk/cli backup restore-service \
+bunx @temps-sdk/cli services restore \

 --backup-id YOUR_BACKUP_UUID \